Inshiya1904/Mentora-plateform/README.md

 ## Overview

-Mentora is a simplified backend system for a mentorship platform where **parents, students, and mentors interact**.
+Mentora is a backend system for a mentorship platform where **parents, students, and mentors interact**.

 Parents can create student profiles, mentors can create lessons and sessions, and students can attend those sessions.

-The project also integrates **AI capabilities using a Large Language Model (LLM)** to:
+The backend also integrates **AI capabilities using a Large Language Model (LLM)** to:

 * Summarize long text
-* Provide AI-generated answers to questions
+* Generate AI-powered answers to questions

-The backend demonstrates **API design, authentication, role-based authorization, database modeling, and AI integration**.
+This project demonstrates:

+* REST API design
+* Authentication and authorization
+* Clean backend architecture
+* Data integrity between related entities
+* AI integration

 ---